Tuesday, October 22, 2024

 Debate with the peddlers all you like.
 It won't help.
 Read Dillon's article "A Dialogue on Jeremiah 10".
 Research and write blog posts for decades.
 It won't do any good.
 The peddlers of paganism do not change when exposed to facts and reason.
 There is nothing you can tell them they haven't already been exposed to.
 They just don't care.
 Do you think the people who write the books and make the videos misunderstood?
 Maybe they didn't read the same things as the authors here at ABD?
 Of course they have!
 I started reading the things I read because I read about them in Herman Hoeh's material.
 (Herman Hoeh was once the top official Armstrongist historian.
 "The most accurately informed man in the world.")
 I thought he was trustworthy.
 To my surprise, Hoeh selectively quoted, misrepresented, outright changed parts he didn't like, and even made things up as he went along.
 I know this because I went to his sources and read them (if he bothered to cite sources).
 I was shocked!
 So, I wrote blog posts (plural) about this.
 I quoted Hoeh, I quoted his sources, I pointed out how they were not the same, I even gave links so the reader could verify on their own ... and for my efforts I was called a liar.
 No, seriously.
 They called me the liar.
 Hoeh said he accurately quoted a source, I demonstrated he did not, and I am the liar for it.

 You want another example?
 They condemn birthdays.
 Show me the place in the Bible where birthdays are condemned.
 You can't.
 It's not there!
 They condemn you based on their own opinions, not commands from the Bible.
 What happened to not doing things that aren't commanded?
-Oh, they say, "The only birthdays recorded in the Bible were celebrated by pagans," but 1) birthdays aren't religious celebrations, and 2) that is not entirely true.
-There is one more birthday in the Bible they prefer to leave out: Jesus' own birthday.
+Oh, they say, "The only birthdays recorded in the Bible were celebrated by pagans," but 1) birthdays aren't religious celebrations, 2) Herod Antipas was not a pagan, he was a practicing Jew, just not a good one, so it is not true that only pagans had birthdays, and 3) there is one more birthday in the Bible they prefer to leave out: Jesus' own birthday.

 (LUK.
 2: 9-14) 9 And behold, an angel of the Lord stood before them, and the glory of the Lord shone around them, and they were greatly afraid.
 10 Then the angel said to them, “Do not be afraid, for behold, I bring you good tidings of great joy which will be to all people.
 11 For there is born to you this day in the city of David a Savior, who is Christ the Lord.
 12 And this will be the sign to you: You will find a Babe wrapped in swaddling cloths, lying in a manger.”